Currently, Florida has the lowest car insurance requirements of any state.

 If you buy bodily injury liability coverage, the smallest amount you can buy is $10,000 per person (up to $20,000 per accident).
 Homeowners and those with substantial assets need more than that.

 Hurricane warning: Hurricanes and tropical storms threaten Florida each year.
 Comprehensive coverage will repair the damage to your vehicle -- but you can't wait too long to buy it.
-Make sure to get the coverage in effect before a warning is issued.
+Make sure to get the coverage in effect before a storm warning is issued.

 No-deductible windshield repair or replacement: In an effort to get drivers to repair cracked or damaged windshields, Florida state law says that your comprehensive coverage deductible isn't applicable for damage to the windshield.